Kalemouth Suspension Bridge: History

+The bridge was closed to vehicles in August 2020 due to significant defects in its timber deck, and restoration of its use as a vehicle crossing now seems unlikely.

 Design

 It crosses the River Teviot just above its confluence with the Kale Water, near Eckford.
 There is another nearby bridge called the Kalemouth Bridge, which carries the A698 over the Kale Water.

 The bridge works on the principle of suspension, and uses chains with long iron links for the suspension cables.
 Iron rods are used for suspenders to connect the chain to the deck of the bridge, and additional suspenders have been added in the middle of the chain links.
 A red painted wooden truss supports the wooden deck, which is covered with a layer of asphalt.
 The four ashlar pylons at the ends of the bridge are of pyramidal form.

 The bridge has a span of 180 ft, and is 16 ft wide.